SaaStr is Now 10 Years Old!

 You end up with this marketing against sales leads thing.
 It’s just a disaster, because you’re the only one who will really know who’s right here, you can’t make this bad hire.

 This is one of the most important charts.
-It’s a little complicated in SAS that I think informs the whole revenue cycle.
+It’s a little complicated in SaaS that I think informs the whole revenue cycle.
 As you start to get a SaaS business going in the second and third and fourth years, it’s hard to feel this in the first year, you’ll realize that the whole thing is about second order revenue.

 First of all, these customers you get in the first year … you close this customer for $10,000.
-But then, they renew in the second year, they renew in the third year, they renew in the forth year, they renew in the fifth year, but then they do more.
+But then, they renew in the second year, they renew in the third year, they renew in the fourth year, they renew in the fifth year, but then they do more.

 They upgrade.
 If you treat them incredibly well from both a sales and a customer success perspective, they’ll buy more from you.
 If you make them loyal, if you make them truly, attitudinally loyal, if you make them love you, they will buy more.